 It’s in the Kavalactones

-There are over 100 different kavalactones but only 6 are connected to the effects we know in kava.
-This generally puts them into two different categories; heady and heavy.
+There are over 100 different kavalactones, but only six are connected to the effects we know in kava.
+This generally puts them into two different categories: heady and heavy.

-Heady kavas are the ones that make you feel more social, clear and uplifted.
+Heady kavas are the ones that make you feel more social, clear, and uplifted.
 They affect your mind more than your body and only last a few hours.
 Heavy kavas, on the other hand, affect your body.
-They make you feel slow, tired and like your limbs are weighed down.
+They make you feel slow and tired, and it feels like your limbs are weighed down.

 I’ll bet you can guess that heavy kavas are the ones that make you feel tired.

 The kavalactones most noticeable in heavy effects are dihydrokavain, dihydromethysticin and methysticin.
 Dihydrokavain and Dihydromethysticin are most responsible as they promote muscle relaxation and anti-anxiety effects, potentially causing you to feel tired as the body unwinds.
-Methysticin, is a complementary kavalactone, having a lesser effect but still adding its own contribution.
+Methysticin is a complementary kavalactone that has a lesser effect but still adds its own contribution.
 All contribute to the overall calming effect of kava and, depending on individual sensitivity and dosage, can lead to varying degrees of fatigue as they reduce stress and muscle tension.

 It depends on how much you drink and how strong your kava is

 There is also the question of how much you drink.
 Just like other substances like alcohol, quantity matters.
 Reports from the islands suggest that the more kava you drink the more tired you feel.
-Also potentially affecting your ability to drive.
+It also potentially affects your ability to drive.

 Different kava preparations may also affect how strong your kava is.
-For example, smaller doses leave you feeling calm, refreshed and social, while taking higher doses may give you feelings of bliss, calm and sleepiness.
-Higher doses are not generally not recommended as they can impair certain cognitive abilities like fine motor skills.
+For example, smaller doses leave you feeling calm, refreshed, and social, while taking higher doses may give you feelings of bliss, calm, and sleepiness.
+Higher doses are not generally recommended as they can impair certain cognitive abilities like fine motor skills.
 So as with other substances, there is a limit to how much you should take.

 The Takeaway

 As we highlighted here, kava can make you feel tired.
-It’s important to understand the type of kava you’re consuming—whether it’s heady (more uplifting) or heavy (more sedating)—and your intention behind drinking it, whether for socializing or relaxation.
-Kava is known to help people with insomnia but also can help you focus, and support feeling social.
+It’s important to understand the type of kava you’re consuming—whether it’s heady (more uplifting) or heavy (more calming)—and your intention behind drinking it, whether for socializing or relaxation.
+Kava is known to help people with insomnia but can also help you focus and support feeling social.

-The way kava effects you can vary, and it may take some time to recognize how your body responds, particularly when it comes to feeling fatigued.
+Kava’s effects on you can vary, and it may take some time to recognize how your body responds, particularly when it comes to feeling fatigued.
 Your body size also plays a role in how quickly you feel its effects.
 The smaller you are, the less kava you need.
-Although kava is generally safer and requires a larger amount to feel excessively tired compared to alcohol, being aware of your personal limits is crucial to enhancing your kava experience.
+Although kava is generally safer and requires a larger amount to feel excessively tired compared to alcohol, being aware of your limits is crucial to enhancing your kava experience.